Are Singaporean Hospitals Actually Overcrowded?

 Singaporean Hospitals Face Overcrowding in the Middle of the Week

 While there is an overall increase in hospital admissions, there are times when hospitals experience an especially high level of congestion.
 Generally, our data shows that hospitals are more overcrowded on weekdays than on weekends.
-For instance, while the annual average is stated to be 85%, 2018 weekly data showed that 6 public hospitals in Singapore experienced the highest occupancy rates from Monday to Thursday.

 Which Hospitals are the Most Overcrowded?